Ti i Ja: Music video

 A music video for the song, directed by Toxic Entertainment was released on 15 December 2021.
 A brief teaser of the video was released online on 13 December 2021.
-The video opens with footage of Matić playing the opening notes of the song on his piano.
+The video opens with footage of Matić playing the opening notes of the song on his piano along with a "powered by" Admiral Bet icon.
 It goes on to show Rozga, whose face is seen on the mirror next to him, singing as a wine glass falls and gets spilled.
 The video then shows both Rozga and Matić singing the song to the camera next to a river in Belgrade where they are also surrounded by a piano and adornments.
 The second half of the video proceeds to shots of the two singers singing the song on an empty boat in an evening setting.
 The final scenes, show the duo singing the song while seated and facing each other, while flames can be seen on the lit candles behind them.
 After its release, the video became trending in all post-Yugoslav countries and garnered 1.5 million views only 3 days after its release.
-As of May 2022, it is watched more than 9.4 million times on the platform.
+As of March 2024, it is watched more than 15.9 million times on the platform.

 Live performances

 The duo performed the songs several times on televised appearances.
-On 19 January, 2022, during a guest appearance at the Ami G Show, Matić and Rozga sang the duet in a piano version only.
+On 19 January, 2022, during a guest appearance on Ami G Show, Matić and Rozga sang the duet in a piano version only.
+The live performance video has over 221.000 views as of March 2024.
 On 15 February 2022, the two appeared in Zagreb and sang the duet live during a promotional gathering for the album at Esplanade Zagreb Hotel.
-On 1 May 2022, Matić appeared together with Sanja Vučić on the Serbian talent show Nikad nije kasno where he performed the song on the 33rd episode.
-On 25 January 2023, the duo appeared together at the 2023 MAC Music Awards where they performed "Ti i Ja" live together.
+On 1 May 2022, Matić appeared together with Sanja Vučić on the Serbian talent show Nikad nije kasno where he performed the song in the 33rd episode.
+On 25 January 2023, the duo appeared together at the 2023 Music Awards Ceremony where they performed "Ti i ja" live together.
+As of March 2024, the live performance video has more than 376.000 views on YouTube.
+Matić performed "Ti i ja" live as the 43rd song during his solo concert on 8 March 2023 at the Štark Arena with Rozga's part being sung by a vocalist while a duo appeared on stage performing a dance choreography.
+A filmed video of the performance was also broadcast to Radio Television of Serbia and released to YouTube on 10 March 2023.
+An audio of the live performance of the song was uploaded to YouTube on 2 April 2024.

+A cover version was performed by Rozga together with Serbian singer Valentino during one of her gigs in July 2022.
+The YouTube short has more than 65.000 views as of 2024.